SNEG-DEV/siege-of-avalon/README.md

 - Stepped back.
 Now playable in Delphi 2007
 - Unused uses clean + a bit strfunc remove - 0 Hints, 0 Warnings in Delphi 2007

+### Status as of Mar 21th, 2019 ###

+- Updated readme and merge win32_d7onwards branch with master, so now Delphi 2007 is minimum.

 ...moving towards Delphi 10.3 Rio - in small steps :)